sahana/eden/docs/en/dev/environment.rst

-  buildout will download the django framework itself and other packages as defined in buildout.cfg. bin/django is a wrapper around manage.py and works exactly the same way as manage.py and it must be used to run any django management command while you are in the development environment.
+  buildout will download the django framework itself and other packages as defined in buildout.cfg. bin/django is a wrapper around manage.py and works exactly the same way as manage.py and it must be used to run any django management commands while you are in the development environment.

   Note:
   On some linux systems, running bin/buildout fails when installing PIL.
 The solution